killbill/killbill-cloud/docker/README.md

   - `KAUI_CONFIG_DAO_USER` (default `kaui`)
   - `KAUI_CONFIG_DAO_PASSWORD` (default `kaui`)

-There is a [bug in sonatype where the sha1 is wrong](https://issues.sonatype.org/browse/OSSRH-13936) so in order to disable sha1 verification you can start your container using: KPM_PROPS="--verify-sha1=false"
+There is a [bug in sonatype where the sha1 is wrong](https://issues.sonatype.org/browse/OSSRH-13936).
+In order to disable sha1 verification, you can start your container using: `KPM_PROPS="--verify-sha1=false"`.

 Build